 Lake Buena Vista, FL 32830

 What Are the Accommodation Options at Fort Wilderness?

 Fort Wilderness is so cool!
 It feels like a National Park mixed with a Montana ranch.
-Disney World has kept the area thoroughly wooded and has the cabins and campground broken into neighborhoods (“passes” or “trails”).
+Disney World has kept the area thoroughly wooded and has the cabins and campground broken into neighborhoods (“passes” or “trails”), similar to Disney’s Coronado Springs Resort.
 Walking around the property is actually a fun activity at Fort Wilderness, and with tons of wildlife all through the forest, no doubt you’ll at least see deer or wild turkeys as you’re out for a stroll.